OpenGL Transformation

 Model-View Matrix (GL_MODELVIEW)

 GL_MODELVIEW matrix combines viewing matrix and modeling matrix into one matrix.
-In order to transform the view (camera), you need to move whole scene with the inverse transformation. gluLookAt() is particularly used to set viewing transform.
+In order to transform the view (camera), you need to move the whole scene with the inverse transformation. gluLookAt() is particularly used to set viewing transform.

 The 3 matrix elements of the rightmost column (m12, m13, m14) are for the translation transformation, glTranslatef().
 The element m15 is the homogeneous coordinate.
-It is specially used for projective transformation.
+It is specially used for the projective transformation.

 3 elements sets, (m0, m1, m2), (m4, m5, m6) and (m8, m9, m10) are for Euclidean and affine transformation, such as rotation glRotatef() or scaling glScalef().
 Note that these 3 sets are actually representing 3 orthogonal axes;

-• (m0, m1, m2) : +X axis, left vector, (1, 0, 0) by default
+- (m0, m1, m2) : +X axis, left vector, (1, 0, 0) by default

-• (m4, m5, m6) : +Y axis, up vector, (0, 1, 0) by default
+- (m4, m5, m6) : +Y axis, up vector, (0, 1, 0) by default

-• (m8, m9, m10) : +Z axis, forward vector, (0, 0, 1) by default
+- (m8, m9, m10) : +Z axis, forward vector, (0, 0, 1) by default

 We can directly construct GL_MODELVIEW matrix from angles or lookat vector without using OpenGL transform functions.
 Here are some useful codes to build GL_MODELVIEW matrix: